na-na-hi/renget/archive/sfbf5.md

 \>you also know better than to make her orgasm when she's talking - as fun as it would be to get "revenge" by reducing her to a drooling mess in front of company, it would likely mean both your jobs
 \>eventually you get a large enough opening to finish her off, her loud moans contained by the soundproof office as she blasts you right in the face with her orgasm, effectively giving you a facial ice bath
 \>shakily gets up to lock the door finally, declares that playtime is over, and now it's time for you to absolutely ruin her with your "lance" like the hunters of old did as she begins stripping even faster than you
-\>unbeknownst to both of you, your Chameleos coworker (who also happens to be naked since they can't camouflage their clothes) is hiding up in the corner of the ceiling
+\>unbeknownst to both of you, your Chameleos coworker (who also happens to be naked since they can't camouflage their clothes) is hiding up in the corner of the ceiling%%

 \>["Hey, wanna know what I saw today?"
 \>Oh no is he going to tell me something that's too personal for me to know and could potentially lead to people losing their jobs?